meowmeowahr/kevinbotlib/docs/systems/eyes.md

 It can use a serial link, or be used with the KevinbotLib Server over MQTT (reusing the same client as the [Kevinbot system](kevinbot.md)).

-It does not contain any sbmsystems.
+It does not contain any subsystems.